-- a contractual arrangement between the group and other vote holders - rights arising from other contractual arrangements [ii] - the group's voting rights (including voting patterns at previous shareholders' meetings) - potential voting rights
+- [i] a contractual arrangement between the group and other vote holders - [ii] rights arising from other contractual arrangements - [iii] the group's voting rights (including voting patterns at previous shareholders' meetings) - [iv] potential voting rights

 The subsidiaries are fully consolidated from the date on which control is transferred to the Group.
 They are de-consolidated from the date that control ceases.